biosustain/lifelike/graph-db/extraction/README.md

 pipenv update <package>
 ```

-## Loading data to the graph
+## Parsing Data

-Data is parsed and loaded to the graph by executing the `app.py` script with the data domain as argument.
+Data is parsed by executing the `app.py` script with the data domain as argument.
 Some domains, like BioCyc, will have additional arguments to specify which specific data sources to load.

-Data source files are loaded from the folder \<base data dir>/download/\<domain name>, e.g. /mnt/data/graphdata/download/biocyc.
-Base data dir is set in environment variable BASE_DATA_DIR.
+The TSV data files are zipped and uploaded to Azure (or other cloud storage of choice).

 ### Arguments
 Required: